Emmet Otter's Jug-Band Christmas

 Emmet Otter's Jug-Band Christmas is a 1977 television special directed by Jim Henson, based on the 1971 children's book of the same name by Russell Hoban, itself inspired by "The Gift of the Magi" by O. Henry.
-The special features an ensemble cast of Henson's Muppet characters as well as characters from Hoban's novel, in a teleplay adapted by Jerry Juhl.
+The special features characters from Hoban's novel, in a teleplay adapted by Jerry Juhl.
 The special features narration by Kermit the Frog, who tells the story of Emmet Otter and his widowed Ma, a poor family of otters who struggle to get Christmas presents for the other as a result of their financial situation.
 The special was produced by The Jim Henson Company and first premiered on CBC Television on December 4, 1977.

-The special received positive reviews from critics and audiences, and would later be syndicated in the years that followed with airings on HBO in 1978, and ABC in 1980.
+The special received positive reviews from critics and audiences, and would later be syndicated in the years that followed with airings on HBO in 1978 and ABC in 1980.
 In 2019, it was announced that a film remake of Emmet Otter's Jug-Band Christmas was in the works to be directed by Bret McKenzie.

 Production

-In 1977, Muppets creator Jim Henson produced a one-hour television adaptation of the story filmed in Toronto.
-The special first premiered on CBC on December 4, 1977 with a U.S. premiere the following year on HBO on December 17, 1978.
+In 1977, Muppets creator Jim Henson produced a one-hour television adaptation of the story video taped in Toronto.
+The special first premiered on CBC on December 4, 1977, with a U.S. premiere the following year on the fledgling HBO on December 17, 1978.
 The special later aired on ABC and Nickelodeon in the 1990s.
 The special features several original songs written by songwriter Paul Williams.

 The special utilizes a number of different puppetry methods.
 The main puppets used are the usual Muppet hand puppets, but the characters are frequently represented by marionettes as well.
 It also utilizes the bunraku and Black Theater techniques.
 This is also one of the first Muppet productions to use radio control puppet effects, designed by Faz Fazakas.

 Emmet Otter's Jug-Band Christmas also featured extensively platformed-up sets, all created with great attention to detail.
 Jim Henson explained:

 The original special featured an introduction by Kermit the Frog, who also narrated certain scenes (in the 1978 release), and made an appearance near the end delivering closing remarks.
 The Jim Henson Company sold the rights to the Muppets (including Kermit) to The Walt Disney Company in 2004 (namely their branch in The Muppets Studio), and Kermit's scenes and narrations were thus omitted from the special's 2005 DVD.

 The 2018 releases of the special on Blu-ray and DVD reinstate Kermit's scenes, but not his narrations.